 Each morning at Monkey Mia, the resident dolphins are hand-fed fish.
 These days the amount of fish fed to the dolphins is limited, with up to three feeding sessions taking place each day between 7:45am and midday.

 The most popular session is the 7:45am one, with many of the guests of the resort waiting to be led onto the beach by the local program volunteers.
-There is no guarantee that all three sessions will happen, with only two occurring each day during my recent visit.
+There is no guarantee that all three sessions will happen, with only two occurring each day during my visit in 2021.

 Dogs are not surprisingly prohibited from the dolphin experience area on the beach, but it is fine to stand and watch with your dogs from either the jetty or the boardwalk behind the beach.